Monnify/monnify-python/docs/monnify/disbursement/single_disbursement.md

     Returns:
         tuple: The response from the API along with the status code of the request.

-`initiate_transfer(self, data, auth_token=None)`
-:   Initiates a single transfer disbursement.

-    Args:
-        auth_token (str): The authentication token for the API. data (dict): The data required for the transfer as outlined below: reference (str): Unique reference for the transfer. amount (decimal): Amount to be transferred.
-            narration (str): Description or narration for the transfer. destinationBankCode (str): Bank code of the destination bank. destinationAccountNumber (str): Account number of the destination account. sourceAccountNumber (str): The wallet account number of the source account. currency (str): Currency of the transfer, default is "NGN".

-    Returns:
-        tuple: The status code and response from the API after initiating the transfer.

 `list_all_transfers(self, page=0, size=10, auth_token=None)`
 :   List all single disbursement transactions.